Anti-poaching canine units

 Handlers and their dogs have a very close relationship, one that's essential for trust and effectiveness.

 "Dogs are very friendly and a pleasure to work with.
 They can help us track down and detect bad people, and therefore are an incredibly important tool in our efforts, and we work together as one unit to be even more effective.
 We are training and improving every day, and are grateful for being able to attend the Working Dog Workshop again this year in Nairobi; this is a great opportunity to network, and gain more skills, especially in tracking and law enforcement work."

-We support the work of canine units across Africa by lending our logistical and facilitation skills and expertise with organising annual working dog workshops, which bring together K9 programmes to share knowledge, gain experience and learn techniques to combat rhino poaching and wildlife crime.
-In supporting this workshop and canine units across the field programmes we support, we are empowering and developing anti-poaching units across the continent.
+We support the work of canine units across Africa by lending our logistical and facilitation skills and expertise with organising annual working dog workshops, which bring together canine experts to share knowledge, gain experience and learn techniques to improve dog welfare in the field, boost evidence collection and increase tracking capabilities.
+In turn, this is helping to combat rhino poaching across Africa.
+In supporting the annual workshop and canine units, we are empowering and developing anti-poaching units across the continent.

 Previously, through a grant from United States Fish and Wildlife Service, we have also provided support with technical expertise via the role of a Regional Canine Coordinator based in South Africa.